brainleq/Non-Photorealistic-Rendering/README.md

 # Non-Photorealistic Rendering

 This project generates acrylic styled paintings from photographs.
-It accomplishes this by calculating gradient vectors calculated from applying the Sobel operator on an image in order to produce a result with better defined edges that we can manipulate.
-From this, we create a smooth direction field, or edge tangent flow, from our sobel images that we can then apply stylistic changes to at our discretion.
-For this project, we used the values of defined edge lines as well as the average neighborhood (5x5) color for each pixel in order to create an acrylic stylization of an input image.
-All of the above mentioned features are implemented via vertex/fragment shaders that we defined using GLSL as well as the input parameters fed into the shaders via OpenGL.
+It accomplishes this by calculating gradient vectors obtained from applying the Sobel operator on an input image in order to produce a resulting image that contains more defined edges.
+From this, we create a smooth direction field, or edge tangent flow, from our sobel images.
+For this project, we used the values of defined edge lines as well as the average neighborhood (10x10) color for each pixel in order to create an acrylic stylization of a given input image.
+All of the above mentioned features are implemented via shaders using GLSL.

 ## Demonstration